 The following steps were written using the DJI Phantom 4 Pro V2.
-However, the other DJI drones like the Mavic series will have the same or very similar settings.
+However, other DJI drones like the Mavic and Spark will have the same or very similar settings.

-- Place the drone on a flat level surface and make sure the foam padding that goes behind the gimbal has been removed.
+- Place the drone on a flat level surface and remove the plastic cover that holds the gimbal and remove the foam padding that goes behind the gimbal.

-- Go into the DJI GO app and tap the three dots on the upper right side.
+- Tap the three dots on the upper right side.

 The above steps are a quick way to ensure that your aerial photos and videos come out as expected with an even flat horizon.